PIGGING PRODUCTS & SERVICES ASSOCIATION

-This year PPSA are running 2 tutorials on the day before the main seminar; one in the morning and one in the afternoon.
-The price of the tutorials is in addition to the seminar price.
-The delegate rate for one tutorial is £ 150 (+ VAT) and two tutorials is £ 250 (+ VAT).
+This year PPSA members are running 2 tutorials on the day before the main seminar; one in the morning and one in the afternoon.
+The price of the tutorials is in addition to the seminar price and can be booked separately.
+The delegate rate for one tutorial is £ 100 (+ VAT) and two tutorials is £ 175 (+ VAT).
 Places are limited to 30 delegates per tutorial, available on a first-come, first-served basis.

 The tutorials are as follows:

 Provide those whose work involves them in the planning, design, construction, commissioning, operations, inspection, maintenance or abandonment of offshore pipelines with an understanding of the UK legislation in respect of these activities.

 Pipeline cleaning campaigns are often an essential requirement prior to inspection pigging.
 This workshop will demonstrate how Flow Assurance methods used in conjunction with steady state and transient thermo-hydraulic modelling are a significant benefit to the efficient design of pig cleaning and inspection programs.

 Key issues covered will include: